IRmaju/website-python/README.md

-# 🌐 Streamlit Web App – Welcome App
+# 🌐 Streamlit Web site python – Welcome App

 This is a simple Python-based web app built using **Streamlit**.
 It allows users to enter their name and get a personalized greeting on the screen.